 Just looking at that makes my hands feel so cold that I want to fall off 😀

-After that, I went down and turned to the next area.
+After that, I descended and headed towards the next area.

 Continue climbing to another part of the mountain.